-Beth is the founder and owner of Lifespan Yoga®.
-She is a highly qualified teacher with a background in management, research, statistics and program evaluation.
-She has been involved in education (teaching or management) at all levels; nursery to undergraduate college students.
-Beth is a registered yoga teacher (E-RYT 200) with the International Yoga Alliance.
-She was certified by the Christina Phipps Foundation to teach Yoga to Cancer Patients and is Executive Director of the Foundation.
+Beth is the founder of Lifespan Yoga®, Director of Teacher Training, and author of 6 books related to yoga.
+In 2010, Beth was certified by the Christina Phipps Foundation to teach Yoga to Cancer Patients, and is Executive Director of the Foundation.
 She is also certified in Chair Yoga and Curvy Yoga.

 I want to thank you again for all your support, caring and compassion on my initial journey of learning and reaping the benefits of gentle yoga.
 Prior to January, 2012 I was a very active person accustomed to walking at least 45 minutes daily, in addition to other daily activities.
 In late January, I experienced a stabbing pain in my left foot which grew worse over the next week and subsequently was diagnosed as a stress fracture.
 However, over the course of the next eight months and eight different doctors, I was still in pain, now in both feet, and had very limited mobility.
 I was finally diagnosed with “idiopathic peripheral neuropathy” and given medication to treat my symptoms.